 Dwight Babcock: Now, listen to this.

-Auntie Mame: Show me now darling, show me.
+Mame Dennis: Show me now, darling, show me.

 Patrick Dennis: Well, we do it right after yogurt time.
 Mrs. Page and all the girls crouch down on the floor under the sun lamps.
 And they pretend to be lady fishes, depositing their eggs in the sand.
 Then Mr. Page and all the boys do what gentlemen fish do.